dotnet/runtime/docs/design/mono/runtime-ilgen.md

 ## AOT support

-In full-aot mode, the AOT compiler will collect and emit the wrappers need by the application at runtime.
-This involves serializing/deserializing the WrapperInfo structure.
+In full-aot mode, the AOT compiler will collect and emit the wrappers needed by the application at runtime.
+This involves serializing/deserializing the `WrapperInfo` structure.

 ## Wrapper types